 Children's names should be listed on the second line on the inside envelope.
 Never use "and Family" on the envelope.
 The general accepted rule is: if children are not listed, they are not invited.
-Also, generally, any children over the age of 18 should receive their own invitation.
+Also, generally, any children over the age of 18 should receive their own invitations.

 When discussing floral arrangement with your florist, consider the style and mood you are attempting to create, the season and availability, your personal tastes, and your budget.

 Before having this discussion you should have already selected your gown, the bridesmaids' dresses, and the overall color theme of the event.
 It would also be helpful to have fabric swatches and textures of your selected gowns and the attire of the men.
-The florist should then be able to recommend flower combinations and artistic treatments to create beautiful floral compliments for both your wedding ceremony and reception.
+The florist should then be able to recommend flower combinations and artistic treatments to create beautiful floral complements for both your wedding ceremony and reception.

 It is a good idea to ask the florist for an itemized bill in advance to avoid last minute issues.
 Unless they are to be picked up, you should also supply your florist with the names, addresses, phone numbers, and times for delivery of your bouquet, boutonnieres, corsages and floral arrangements.

 Other floral pieces that you will need to consider are the displays for the altar, centerpieces for the reception tables, sprays for candelabras, sprays to accent the cake, corsages for those who are assisting with various duties at the reception and floral token gifts for special guests in attendance.